Chirantanbanik/Number-Game-in-Python/README.md

-# Number-Game-in-Python
+# Guessing a Number by using Random function in Python
-Hi Githubians, this is my First code in Github.
+Het there, this is my first code in GitHub.